 Woodworking is not merely a profession for carpenters, it can also be a fulfilling hobby for everyone else.

-If you are a professional woodworker or a causal DIYer, a router table, cordless drill etc. are a few bare essentials.
+If you are a professional woodworker or a casual DIYer, a router table, thickness planer, cordless drill etc. are a few bare essentials.

 You will need it to drill screws and even drill holes for completing projects.
 If you are looking to buy a new cordless drill, we are here to make that job easy for you.
 After testing out over 30 drills we have narrowed down to the top 5.